Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Introduction

 To investigate the properties of black hole spacetimes, the dynamical behavior of timelike particles serves as a well-established starting point.
-Phenomena such as particle acceleration mechanisms \cite{2010PhRvL.104b1101J,2010PhRvD..82j3005W,2016PhRvD..93h4025G}, chaotic effects \cite{2009ApJ...693..472T,2014ApJ...787..117K,2019EPJC...79..479P,2019EPJP..134...96L,2021ApJS..257...40H,2021EPJC...81..785S,2021ApJ...909...22W,Wang:2021yqk,2022ApJ...925..158H,2023EPJC...83..828Z,2025EPJC...85..770X,2025EPJC...85.1250C}, and scattering processes \cite{2016EPJC...76...32S}, all of which are closely connected to high-energy astrophysics, provide powerful probes for unveiling the nature of spacetime geometry.
+Phenomena such as particle acceleration mechanisms \cite{2010PhRvL.104b1101J,2010PhRvD..82j3005W,2016PhRvD..93h4025G}, chaotic effects \cite{2009ApJ...693..472T,2014ApJ...787..117K,2019EPJC...79..479P,2019EPJP..134...96L,2021ApJS..257...40H,2021EPJC...81..785S,2021ApJ...909...22W,2022ApJ...925..158H,2023EPJC...83..828Z,2025EPJC...85..770X}, and scattering processes \cite{2016EPJC...76...32S}, all of which are closely connected to high-energy astrophysics, provide powerful probes for unveiling the nature of spacetime geometry.
 Notably, a technique was developed in \cite{2008PhRvD..77j3005L} for searching for rational orbits in the equatorial plane of curved spacetimes by exploiting the periodicity of particle orbits in both the radial and angular directions.
 This method enables the identification of strictly closed orbits with distinct topological structures; such an approach not only lays the foundation for classifying particle motions but also paves the way for uncovering potential correlations between orbital characteristics and spacetime properties.
-Consequently, the search for and simulation of distinctive periodic and quasi-periodic orbits within various gravitational backgrounds has become a highly active research topic \cite{Misra:2010pu,Babar:2017gsg,Wei:2019zdf,Liu:2018vea,Deng:2020yfm,Deng:2020hxw,Lin:2021noq,Wang:2022tfo,Gao:2020wjz,Lin:2022wda,Zhang:2022zox,Gao:2021arw,Lin:2022llz,Lin:2023rmo,QiQi:2024dwc,Lim:2024mkb,Bragado:2025jrg}.
-In tandem, studies utilizing orbital structures and precession effects to constrain spacetime parameters have gained increasing momentum \cite{Shaymatov:2023jfa,Xamidov:2025oqx}.
-Furthermore, after obtaining these timelike orbits, researchers have employed analytic kludge gravitational waveform models \cite{2007PhRvD..75b4005B,2008PhRvD..77d9902B} to simulate the corresponding gravitational wave signals \cite{Tu:2023xab,Meng:2024cnq,Li:2024tld,Wang:2025hla,Lu:2025xlp,Lu:2025cxx,Zahra:2025tdo,Ahmed:2025azu,Deng:2025wzz,Alloqulov:2025dqi,Yang:2024lmj,Alloqulov:2025ucf,Alloqulov:2025bxh,Zhao:2024exh,Shabbir:2025kqh,Haroon:2025rzx,Zhang:2025wni,Junior:2024tmi,Zare:2025aek,Huang:2025vpi,Shabbir:2026qlh,Hua:2026kvw,Li:2025sfe,Huang:2024oli,Huang:2025czx,Jiang:2024cpe}.
+Consequently, the search for and simulation of distinctive periodic and quasi-periodic orbits within various gravitational backgrounds has become a highly active research topic \cite{Misra:2010pu,Wei:2019zdf,Liu:2018vea,Deng:2020yfm,Deng:2020hxw,Lin:2021noq,Wang:2022tfo,Gao:2020wjz,Lin:2022wda,Zhang:2022zox,Gao:2021arw,Lin:2023rmo,QiQi:2024dwc}.
+Furthermore, after obtaining these timelike orbits, researchers have employed analytic kludge gravitational waveform models \cite{2007PhRvD..75b4005B} to simulate the corresponding gravitational wave signals \cite{Tu:2023xab,Meng:2024cnq,Li:2024tld,Wang:2025hla,Lu:2025xlp,Lu:2025cxx,Ahmed:2025azu,Deng:2025wzz,Alloqulov:2025dqi,Yang:2024lmj,Alloqulov:2025ucf,Alloqulov:2025bxh,Zhao:2024exh,Shabbir:2025kqh,Haroon:2025rzx,Zhang:2025wni,Junior:2024tmi,Zare:2025aek,Huang:2025vpi,Hua:2026kvw,Li:2025sfe,Huang:2024oli,Huang:2025czx,Jiang:2024cpe}.
 These efforts establish the functional dependence among signal features, orbital characteristics, and spacetime properties, exploring the possibility of decoding such relations with future space-based gravitational wave interferometers.